ska-sa/katsdpsigproc/doc/user/operations.rst

 Operation templates
 -------------------
-The ``Multiply`` operation in our example is fine if we only want one of them, but what if we want several with different sizes or scale factors?
+The :class:`!Multiply` operation in our example is fine if we only want one of them, but what if we want several with different sizes or scale factors?
 Each time we instantiate a new one we will need to re-run the template engine and the compiler, which is not very efficient.
 To avoid this overhead, it is